 Let us take you to the stars!

 The visitors’ center of the National Observatory of Athens is a beautiful building.
-During the summer months it conducts private evening tours in English offering the public the opportunity to peer through the 8 meter dome of the Doridis telescope and to enjoy the Athenian sky from the Hill of the Nymphs.
+During the summer months, it conducts private evening tours offering to the public the opportunity to peer through the 8 meter dome of the Doridis telescope and to enjoy the Athenian sky from the Hill of the Nymphs.
 The Doridis telescope was built by the French company P.F.
 Gautier in 1902 and is housed in a building designed by Ernst Ziller.
 It was

 Sail to the stunning Saronic Islands

 The Argo-Saronic islands hug the coast between Piraeus, the port of Athens, and the Peloponnese, the stunning southern mainland of Greece.
 The Saronic is renowned for its lush landscape, stunning neoclassical architecture, and vibrant restaurant and nightlife scene.

 These islands give you the opportunity to visit archaeological sites, cliff jump into the Aegean, hike ancient paths, and take donkey rides through cobblestone streets.